mehroza/CKAD_CTJGP/LAB 1 - kubeadm_cluster.md

 ```
 **If node is not commimg** install **weave-net**, on master node and then run kubectl get nodes

+**Weave Net** is a popular network plugin for Kubernetes that provides a simple and flexible networking solution for containerized applications.
+It allows you to connect containers across multiple hosts and create a virtual network for your Kubernetes pods.

 ### Task 5: Deploy Container Networking Interface
 Go to **master** node and
 Apply weave CNI (Container Network Interface) as shown below: